Get started by searching below:

 A doctor determines the stage of a bedsore by its appearance.
 In the case of a stage 4 bedsore, the large wound has passed the body’s fatty tissue layer, exposing muscles, ligaments, or even bone.

-In some cases, however, healthcare professionals may not be able to immediately diagnose a late-stage bedsore by examining it.
+However, in some cases, health care professionals may not be able to immediately diagnose a late-stage bedsore by examining it.

 A stage 4 bedsore may be initially diagnosed as: